caleb531/alfred-workflow-packager/README.md

 ### Configuring AWP

-Once you've installed AWP, you must create a `packager.json` file in the root of your project; this file configures AWP for your specific project.
+Once you've installed AWP, you must configure it for every project where you wish to use it.
+To do so, create a `packager.json` file in the root directory of your project; this file configures AWP for that particular project.

 #### Example